npm/cli/docs/content/commands/npm-init.md

-consideration to have in mind is that `npm exec` is going to be run in the context of the newly created folder for that workspace, and that's the reason why in this example the initializer uses the initializer name followed with a dot to represent the current directory in that context, e.g: `react-app .`:
+consideration to have in mind is that `npm exec` is going to be run in the context of the newly created folder for that workspace, and that's the reason why in this example the initializer uses the initializer name followed with a dot to represent the current directory in that context, e.g.: `react-app .`:

 ```
 .